 To prevent the dog from eating snow, one should take the following measures

-- do not throw snowballs
+- Do not throw snowballs

-- keep the dog on a leash
+- Keep your dog on a lead

-- put on a muzzle
+- Use a muzzle if necessary